 What decisions have you made in your life that resulted in a great blessing from the Lord?
 Can you see His hand in it?
 Did you know Him at the time?

 Is something happening in your life today that makes you feel like you are walking in a dark valley?
-Take your needs to the Good Shepherd – He will lead you through the valley, step by step, into His light on the other side.
+The Good Shepherd has promised to lead you through the valley, step by step, into His light on the other side.

 Oh, Good Shepherd, we thank You for being there with us, even in our darkest hour.
-We trust You to take our hand and lead us through our own valleys into Your great light.
-Grant us the joys of Your deliverance and love, and hold onto us now and all through eternity, never letting us go.
-In Jesus name we pray, Amen.
+We trust You to take our hand and lead us through our own dark valleys into Your great light.
+Grant us the joy of Your deliverance and love, and hold onto us now and through eternity, never letting us go.
+We ask this in Jesus name, Amen.